NYUAD-IM/artintel/Projects.md

 - Required documentation (include on project site or separate page):
   - Name of your project
+  - What concepts are you examining in your work?
+What response are you hoping to provoke in the audience?
   - What inspired you to make this work?
   - How does the content of your work relate to some of the concepts we've covered in class?
   - What tools did you use?
 How did the tools affect your creative process?
 (If you found the